 Homeopathic medications should be stored in a cool, dark place in their glass or plastic vials with their lids on tight.
 Store them away from strong smelling substances and out of known electromagnetic fields, for example, do not keep them on top of your television or computer.
-Don’t open more than one vial at a time as it is thought possible that they could influence each other.
 If you pour out too many pellets or spill them, throw those away; do not return them to the vial.
 Don’t take the medicines directly from the cap of the vial of pellets, or from the dropper in the case of the liquids.
 This is a hygiene issue.
 We don’t want to introduce germs to the stock bottles.

 This paper is only a very brief introduction to some of principles and processes of homeopathy.
 If you want to learn more, the following references are good places to start: